-A credit union's profitability has an effect on its long-term survivability.
-Earnings can be retained by the credit union, giving a boost to its capital buffer, or be used to deal with problematic loans, potentially making the credit union more resilient in tough times.
-Obviously, credit unions that are losing money have less ability to do those things.
+How successful a credit union is at earning money affects its safety and soundness.
+Earnings may be retained by the credit union, increasing its capital buffer, or be used to address problematic loans, potentially making the credit union better able to withstand financial shocks.
+Losses, on the other hand, diminish a credit union's ability to do those things.

-COOPERATIVE TEACHERS had an earnings ratio of 6.00 percent in our test, higher than the average for all credit unions, suggesting that it's beating its peers in this area.
+The credit union had an earnings ratio of 0.00 percent in our test, higher than the average for all credit unions, suggesting that it's doing better than its peers in this area.